adam-rabinowitz/wasp_indel_v1.0/mapping/README.md

 the two.
 The BAM file should not be filtered and is expected to contain all the reads from the orginal FASTQ files.

+If using BWA for alignment use the -M flag to flag shorter split hits as secondary.

 Step 3:
 -------